-Cleveland: May is Mental Health Awareness Month and the Cuyahoga County Common Pleas Court is collaborating again with Recovery Resources for an art display.
+May is Mental Health Awareness Month and the Cuyahoga County Common Pleas Court is again collaborating with Recovery Resources on an art show.

-This is the fourth year that artwork is being presented on the first floor of the Justice Center.
-Along with pieces created by Recovery Resources clients, there is also information available about mental illness, treatment options, and intervention.
+This will be the fifth year that artwork is being presented on the first floor of the Justice Center, because the display was fully virtual in 2020 due to the COVID-19 pandemic.
+Along with pieces created by clients at Recovery Resources, there is also information available about mental illness, treatment options, and intervention.

 In 2002, the Cuyahoga County Common Pleas Court, suburban court partners, and community stakeholders created the Mental Health Court Initiative.
 Together, they developed the Mental Health Court Docket model.

-Now known as the Mental Health and Developmental Disabilities Court (MHDD), the dedicated docket has five judges (Judge Hollie L. Gallagher - Chair, Judge Deena R. Calabrese, Judge Michael P. Shaughnessy, Judge Shannon M. Gallagher, and Judge Robert C. McClelland).
+Now known as the Mental Health and Developmental Disabilities Court (MHDD), the dedicated docket has five judges: Judge Hollie L. Gallagher - Chair, Judge Deena R. Calabrese, Judge Michael P. Shaughnessy, Judge Shannon M. Gallagher, and Judge Deborah M. Turner.

-The collaborative effort between the courts and community agencies like Recovery Resources has helped to provide improved care for the MHDD offenders while promoting increased safety for the community through therapeutic approaches and evidence-based practices.
+The collaborative effort between the courts and community agencies like Recovery Resources has helped to provide improved care for those on the MHDD Court while promoting increased safety for the community through therapeutic approaches and evidence-based practices.